Profile of Himachal Pradesh

 infrastructure development and tourism development plan for the

-strengthening of the tourism business in Himachal Pradesh
+strengthening of the tourism business in Himachal Pradesh.
+The tourism

 industry corporation contributes more than 200 crores per year by way of